Unity-Technologies/com.unity.multiplayer.docs/tools/profiler.md

 ### Profiling inside the Unity editor

-When it is more useful to have a broader sense of performance quickly than high accuracy, you want to profile inside the Unity editor.
+When it's more useful to have a broader sense of performance quickly than high accuracy, you want to profile inside the Unity editor.
 For example, you may try enabling and disabling multiple GameObjects at runtime to determine the culprit for a performance problem.

 To profile inside the Unity editor, see [Profiling in the Unity Editor](https://docs.unity3d.com/Manual/profiler-profiling-applications.html) for more information.